 The postwar movies I grew up with tended to follow a standard plot – with good versus evil constantly personified: good guys, bad guys, good girls, bad girls – and time after time I saw (thanks especially to a production code) the good winning out, all very reassuringly, though it is not particularly true to life.
 Happy endings were the norm, and, I might ask, what exactly did this mean for an impressionable and uncritical boy like myself in that period?
-Peter Biskind touches on this point in his book on movies of the 1950s: “To understand the ideology of films, it is essential to ask who lives happily ever after and who dies, who falls ill and who recovers, who strikes it rich and who loses everything, who benefits and who pays – and why.”
+Peter Biskind touches on this point in his book Seeing Is Believing, on what we may or may not have learned from watching movies in the 1950s: “To understand the ideology of films, it is essential to ask who lives happily ever after and who dies, who falls ill and who recovers, who strikes it rich and who loses everything, who benefits and who pays – and why.”
 I was there, soaking it all in, responding as well as enjoying, and, I suppose, learning.

-The heroes and heroines fell in love at the drop of a dime (or the fifteen cents it took to get into the movie).
+The heroes and heroines fell in love at the drop of a dime (or the fifteen cents that a youngster had to pay to get into the movie on a Saturday afternoon).
 There were usually certain obstacles, but they were quickly overcome.
-The movie-going of the time offered a variety of goods: the “shows” might include a double feature (one of them possibly a B movie, which was quite often a Western), a newsreel, a live-action comedy short, a documentary short (a “travelogue,” perhaps), musical short films, and/or cartoon shorts, all for the relatively cheap price.
+The movie-going of the time offered a variety of goods: the “shows” might include a double feature (one of them possibly a B movie, quite often a Western), a newsreel, a live-action comedy short, a documentary short (a “travelogue,” perhaps), musical short films, and/or cartoon shorts, all for the relatively cheap price.
 The price could vary sometimes depending on the quality of the film and theatre.
-An extravaganza like The Greatest Show on Earth (1952, with Charlton Heston, Betty Hutton, and James Stewart, among a long list of other stars) might cost more than routine actioner like Thunder in the East (1953, with Alan Ladd and Deborah Kerr), both of which I remember going to see with my parents – and both of which had certain scenes that bowled me over.
+An extravaganza like The Greatest Show on Earth (1952, with Charlton Heston, Betty Hutton, and James Stewart, among a long list of other stars) might cost more than routine actioner like Thunder in the East (1953, with Alan Ladd and Deborah Kerr).
+I recall going to both of those shows with my parents – and both of them had certain scenes that bowled me over.